bedops/bedops/docs/content/reference/set-operations/bedextract.rst

 What are nested elements?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-An example of a sorted BED file which contains a nested element follows:
+For a precise definition of a nested element, refer to the :ref:`documentation on nested elements <nested_elements>`.

+For an example, we show the following sorted BED file:

 ::